What are the nine pitfalls of university discussions?

 – Provide activities to check understanding and progress

 There are many types of assignment at university, and group discussions may be one of the most challenging – particularly for any students that are not confident in public speaking.
-While Lessons 1 and 2 explored the aspects that make for effective group discussions, in this third and final lesson we next turn our attention to the nine mistakes that students commonly make but should learn to avoid
+While Chapters 1 and 2 explored the aspects that make for effective group discussions, in this third and final chapter we next turn our attention to the nine mistakes that students commonly make but should learn to avoid

 Pitfall 1: Not contributing